Muhammed-Abinsaj/In-Vehicle-Coupon-Recommendation/README.md

-# In-Vehicle-Coupon-Recommendation
+# In-Vehicle-Coupon-Recommendation Predication

-#Stage 1 - Exploratory Data Analysis
+# Stage 1 - Exploratory Data Analysis

-#Stage 1 is a step that focused on gathering insights from statistical views.
+Stage 1 is a step that focused on gathering insights from statistical views.

-#What have done on this stage:
+What have done on this stage:

-#Descriptive Analysis
+-> Descriptive Analysis

-#Univariate Analysis
+-> Univariate Analysis

-#Multivariate Analysis
+-> Multivariate Analysis

-#Business Insight As Business Recommendation
+-> Business Insight As Business Recommendation